-After the clusters are created, you can operate your clusters with the OpenShift web console or with the OpenShift Cluster Manager.
-The ROSA service also uses OpenShift APIs.
-These tools provide a standardized OpenShift experience to leverage your existing skills and tools knowledge.
+You subscribe to the service directly from your AWS account.
+After the clusters are created, you can operate your clusters with the OpenShift web console or through Red Hat OpenShift Cluster Manager.
+The ROSA service also uses OpenShift APIs and command-line interface (CLI) tools.
+These tools provide a standardized OpenShift experience to use your existing skills and tools knowledge.

 You receive OpenShift updates with new feature releases and a shared, common source for alignment with OpenShift Container Platform.
 ROSA supports the same versions of OpenShift as Red Hat OpenShift Dedicated and OpenShift Container Platform to achieve version consistency.